kionsoftware/kion-cli/README.md

 COMPATIBILITY COMMANDS:

 view               Generate short-team access keys and print to standard out.
+                   This is effectively 'stak --print'.

 savecreds          Store short-term access keys to an AWS credentials profile.
+                   This is effectively 'stak --save'.
 ```

 __Files:__